 Why Days on Market Matters

 This number gives sellers, buyers, and real estate agents an idea of how well a home is being received.
 When selling a home, you can think of Days on Market as a desirability score: the lower, the better.
 When a home is on the market for a short period of time, the gap between list price and sales price tends to be close.
 In fact, in many cases these homes sell for more than list price.

 The higher the days on market, the more questions the buyers might raise.
 They might ask questions like: “Does it need a lot of work?”
 “Are they asking too much or too little?”
 “Is the seller not very motivated to sell?”
 Or, perhaps the worst question for a home seller, “How low do you think the sellers will go?”
 Some buyers may not even consider a home with a longer than normal time on market.

-The ideal timeframe for a home to get an offer is within the first 30-60 days of being on the market.
-If the home is on the market for longer than 60 days with no offers, the seller and the real estate agent should be revisiting a number of things in order to determine why no offer has come in.
+When selling a home, the ideal timeframe to get an offer is within the first 30-60 days of being on the market.
+If the home is on the market for longer than 60 days, the seller and the real estate agent should be revisiting a number of things in order to determine why it is not selling.

 However, this is why proper pricing from the beginning is so important.
 It is the best way to generate buyers and multiple offers.
 The more competitively priced your home is, the more likely it is that you’ll sell above list price.
 In our books, that is a great return on investment!